-The MA Social and Political Thought offers an exciting, interdisciplinary focus for the study of key social and political problems.
+The MA in Social and Political Thought offers an exciting interdisciplinary focus for the study of key social and political problems.
 It draws upon expertise from both the School of Sociology and Social Policy and the School of Politics and International Studies to create a research-based environment that integrates an advanced theoretical agenda with a strong practical orientation.